-If he opts to choose grihastha ashrama after Brahmacharya ashrama, he is called Upakurvana Brahmachari.
+If one opts to choose Grihastha Ashrama after Brahmacharya Ashrama, he is Upakurvana Brahmachari.
 Upakurvana Brahmachari maintains celibacy until his studies are over and Naishtika Brahmachari maintains celibacy for the whole of his life.

 According to Vasista Smriti, he should hand over all his Bikhsha (food procured as alms) to his Guru and eats only what his Guru gives.
 He should never sleep on a cot.
 He should not use perfumes.

-In India, there were hundreds and hundreds of Siddhas and Saints who practiced celibacy and excelled in spirituality.
+In India, there were hundreds and hundreds of Yogis and Saints who practiced celibacy and excelled in spirituality.
 Invariably all religions of India prescribe celibacy as their moral code of conduct.

 But modern science has yet to understand the glory of celibacy.